alpheustangs/rowid.js/packages/rowid/README.md

 ## Quick Start

-You may create a RowID with the following code:
+Create an ID with the following code:

 ```typescript
 import RowID from "rowid";